razzle-dazzle/hostshare/README.md

 The project is deployed to Vercel.
 Merges to the `main` branch will automatically build and deploy a new version of the app.

+## Future Improvements

+- 🤔 Restructure non-routable files (It's not required, but as the project grows, we could reserve `/app/*` folder just for routing and put components etc in a different location.
+More info [here](https://nextjs.org/docs/app/building-your-application/routing/colocation#store-project-files-outside-of-app)